Krisp alternative

 A folder of meetings.

 Plain .md.
 Front-matter has attendees, calendar, duration.
-Body is Whisper output.
+Body is clean, LLM-polished Whisper output.

 14:32